jbtiglao/e-peddler/README.md

       * Create your  `.gitignore` and `.env` files.
       * Check the dependencies and dev dependencies needed on `package.json`.

+  * Required dependencies
-  * [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages are needed to connect the Express.js API to a MySQL database, and the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data.
+      * [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages are needed to connect the Express.js API to a MySQL database.

+      *  The [dotenv](https://www.npmjs.com/package/dotenv) package's environment variables are used to store sensitive data like your MySQL username, password, and database name.

   * To set up all the existing npm packages, run `npm init`.

   * To install the dependencies on the `node_modules` folder, run `npm install` or